domenicocinque/goodreads-searchengine/README.md

 1. Clone the repository
 2. Install the requirements with `pip install -r requirements.txt`
-3. Download the dataset with `python main.py --setup`
+3. Setup the dataset with `python setup.py`
-4. Create the index with `python main.py --index`
-5. Run the server with `python main.py --run`
+4. Run the server with `python main.py --run`